 Talk to friends and family.
-They can distract you, provide support and help you weather life’s ups and downs.
+They can distract you, provides up port and help you weather life’s ups and downs.

 Do yoga.
 Yoga uses both physical and mental focus to create peace of body and mind.
 This helps you relax and manage stress.
-Try yoga on your own or nd a class in your area.
+Try yoga on your own or find a class in your area.

 Get more rest.
 Sleep recharges your brain and body.
 Get the right amount and you’ll improve your mood and energy level.